-Getting to Chicago has seldom been easier, with direct flights from London airport to Chicago O’Hare International Airport.
-Depending on what time your flight arrives, it can be a quick taxi ride into the city – or a long one.
+There are several ways to get into the heart of Chicago from London.
+Depending on what time your flight arrives, a taxi ride into the city can sometimes be quick – or sometimes not.
 The Blue Line subway is an affordable way into Chicago’s core, but the many stops can make it arduous.
 The train is another option.
 Take an hour drive to Port Huron, leave your car at the station (no charge), get on the 6:20 a.m.
 Amtrak train to Chicago and by noonish you are in downtown Chicago.
 Trains have WiFi and for a small up-charge you can take business class with reclining seats.
 It’s a great way to get caught up on reading.

 Where to stay:

 Jill is a big fan of the Kimpton chain of boutique hotels in the U.S. Often located in renovated historical buildings, this chain puts an emphasis on customer service and good food at their hotels.

 Hotel Burnham, a National Historic Landmark Building, is a recently renovated main floor brought back a very spacious look with huge windows overlooking State and Washington streets.